High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Adding too much sauce before storage

-Sauce is good, but too much sauce sitting on rice for days can make the bowl heavy.
+1 tbsp sauce per container before storage is enough.
+More than 2 tbsp sitting on the rice for days makes the bowl heavy.
 Store extra sauce separately and add it after reheating.

 Overcooking the broccoli

-Broccoli softens more when reheated.
-Roast it until just tender with lightly browned edges, not until mushy.
+Broccoli softens further when reheated.
+Roast it until just tender with lightly browned edges at about 18 to 20 minutes at 425F, not until mushy.

 Recommended Tools